texasenglish/tools/faveconverter/README.md

 ## The Faveconverter

 ### Description
-The script converts various subtitle formats into a tab-delimited .txt file for vowel alignment.
+The Faveconverter converts various subtitle formats into a tab-delimited .txt file for vowel alignment.

-It accepts SubRip, Subviewer or VTT files and adapts them to the formatting required by the University of Pennsylvania's Forced Vowel Alignment and Extraction ([FAVE](http://fave.ling.upenn.edu/)*) algorithm.
+It accepts SubRip, Subviewer or VTT files and adapts them to the template required by the University of Pennsylvania's Forced Vowel Alignment and Extraction ([FAVE](http://fave.ling.upenn.edu/)*) algorithm.

 Arguments: